NREL/ROSCO/docs/source/ROSCO_instructions_for_Bladed.rst

    -  Any paths such as PerfFileName must be absolute (eg 'C:\ROSCO\config.txt', not '..\config.txt') for use with Bladed.

-..

-   Add an external controller (click “+”) and set
+-  Add an external controller (click “+”) and set

    -  *'Controller location'* - path to the ROSCO libdiscon_win32.dll

    -  *'Calling convention'* -  \__cdecl

--  *'Additional Controller Parameters'* - blank.
+   -  *'Additional Controller Parameters'* - blank

    -  *'Pass parameters by file'* - must be ticked (this instructs Bladed to create a DISCON.IN file at runtime with the text from the Additional Controller Parameters window, and ROSCO reads from this file)

    -  *'Force legacy discon'* - ticked

 **Example setup shown in the image below**\ |image1|